Pseudo-Hamiltonian system identification: Experiments

 where $r_p \in \mathbb{R}^M$ contains the friction coefficients relating to each pipe.
 When simulating the system to generate the training data, we set $\rho=1$, $J_i = 0.02$ $\forall i$, $A_j =1$ $\forall j$, $r_p = (0.03, 0.03, 0.09, 0.05, 0.05)$.
 A leak in the fourth tank is described by $f(\phi, \mu) = (0,0,0,-10\min{(0.3, \max{(\mu_4, 0.3)})})$.
 Initial conditions are uniformly drawn, $-1 < x^i <1 $, for all $i$.

 We compare SINDy and BSI against a hybrid PHSI model that only aims to find analytic terms for the internal dynamics.
 It assumes that the external force only affects the fourth tank, and models this by a neural network.
 This consists of three hidden layers, 100 nodes per layer, and the ReLU activation function in each layer.
 The training data consists of 60 trajectories from $t= 0$ to $t=0.5$, with time step $0.01$.
+The PHSI and BSI models are trained for 100 epochs, with learning rate $3 \cdot 10^{-2}$ and $P=10$ and $\epsilon=0.05$.
+For the PHSI model, $L_1$ regularization is used on the external forces and the Hamiltonian with $\lambda_H=0.5, \lambda_F=0.001$ in (\ref{loss}).
+The search space for $\hat{H}_\theta$ is second-degree polynomials.
+The BSI and SINDy models has a search space of first-degree polynomials.

 Figure \ref{tank_trajectory_extr} provides example trajectories obtained from the models and Figure \ref{tank_error} shows the error averaged over predictions from 30 random initial conditions.
 The PHSI model learned the true Hamiltonian up to $10^{-1}$ precision, as well as learning a precise neural network model of the leak.
 The learned PHSI parameters are shown in Table \ref{fig:tank_table}.
 BSI and SINDy did not learn terms that could be converted to a Hamiltonian function and have no clear separation of the internal system from the external forces.
 This indicates that they are not able to accurately learn the true system, and instead learn polynomial approximations that approximate the system well only within the domain of the training data.
 The lower plots in Figure \ref{tank_trajectory_extr} confirm this.
 When testing the learned models on initial conditions well outside the range of the training data, PHSI greatly outperforms the other models.